Currently, there are several different options for receiving a Covid-19 vaccination. This list will be updated regularly.

 2. Vaccination at the Erlangen vaccination centre

-It is also quite straightforward for students who do not (yet) live in the Erlangen/Erlangen-Höchstadt district to organise a vaccination at short notice.
+It is also quite straightforward for all students who do not (yet) live in the Erlangen/Erlangen-Höchstadt district to organise a vaccination at short notice.
+The vaccination centre for Erlangen/Erlangen-Höchstadt is located in the city centre at Sedanstrasse 1 and is open Tuesday to Saturday from 9am to 5pm.

 If you have any questions about registering or booking an appointment, please contact the vaccination centre hotline: + 49 9131 86 6500

-Individuals who have received a vaccine that is not approved in Germany will not be considered as fully vaccinated.
+Individuals who have received a vaccine that is not approved in the European Union are not considered as fully vaccinated in Germany.
 However, the vaccination centre offers these individuals an additional two vaccinations with an mRNA vaccine, after which they will be considered as fully vaccinated.
+In addition, individuals who have received a vaccination with a single dose of the Johnson and Johnson vaccine now require a further dose to retain their status as fully vaccinated.

 3. Vaccinations in Nuremberg